Why the modern marketer must embrace diversity, in all its forms

 One of the mistakes marketers often make when it comes to diversity is that of pigeon-holing.
-This applies particularly to ethnic minorities, who are often lumped together in one ‘ethnic minority’ group in a catch-them-all kind of approach that ignores cultural and linguistic differences.
-It is entirely possible that this mistake stems from the marketing industry’s current emphasis on audience segmentation, in which it is believed that by dividing consumers based on their demographic and cultural makeup we are better able to target campaigns to a given group of people.
+This applies particularly to ethnic minorities.
+People are often lumped together in one ‘ethnic minority’ group in a catch-them-all kind of approach.
+‘Ethnic minority’ completely ignores cultural and linguistic differences.
+It is entirely possible that this mistake stems from the marketing industry’s current emphasis on audience segmentation.
+It is believed that by dividing consumers based on their demographic and cultural makeup we are better able to target campaigns to a given group of people.

-One way to tackle this presumed assumption and create a more nuanced approach to diversity marketing is to adopt the idea of cultural-hybridity.
+We must tackle this presumed assumption and create a more nuanced approach to diversity marketing.
+It can be done by adopting the idea of cultural-hybridity.
 Forbes contributor Shama Hyder argues that while the desire for marketers to connect with the minority market, as a growing section of consumers, is understandable, ‘to connect with these rising demographics requires a strategy with nuance.’

-Hyder sees cultural-hybridity as one way in which this can be tackled, as it better recognises the non-linear and non-binary elements of identity common in those people with multiple cultures, languages and contexts.
-While this may not fit neatly into the boxes marketers like to play with, taking a little extra time to consider the language, both metaphorical and functional, that we use to connect with our diverse societies is an important step in the right direction.
+Hyder sees cultural-hybridity as one way in which this can be tackled.
+It better recognises the non-linear and non-binary elements of identity common in those people with multiple cultures, languages and contexts.
+This may not fit neatly into the boxes marketers like to play with.
+However, taking a little extra time to consider the language, both metaphorical and functional, that we use to connect with our diverse societies is an important step in the right direction.

 Diversity is not a passing trend

-Far from being another box ticking exercise or quick-passing marketing trend that will fade with time, diversity is something that is here to stay and must be tackled head on.
+Diversity is far from being another box ticking exercise or quick-passing marketing trend that will fade with time.
+It is something that is here to stay and must be tackled head on.

-This is the argument made by publishing industry magazine The Bookseller, in which author Nikesh Shukla argued that publishing houses and the media industry at large often make the mistake of thinking that a token diverse team member or idea is enough to label your organisation “inclusive”.
+This is the argument made by publishing industry magazine The Bookseller.
+Author Nikesh Shukla argued that publishing houses and the media industry at large often make the mistake of thinking that a token diverse team member or idea is enough to label your organisation “inclusive”.
 Like Hyder, Shukla notes from his own experiences that:

 ‘Diversity is not ‘so hot right now’.
 It’s not on trend.
 If this current moment we are having of seeing unrepresented people getting published goes away next week, I’ll still be brown.’

-Making the cultural shift necessary to engage with these discussions for the long term is both desirable and necessary if the marketing industry is to keep up with the wider trends of a society it proclaims to represent.
+Making the cultural shift necessary to engage with these discussions for the long term is both desirable and necessary.
+The marketing industry must keep up with the wider trends of a society it proclaims to represent.
 Through acknowledging that diversity itself comes in many forms, we can continue to move in the right direction.